Potager (horse): Background

-Potager is a dark bay horse with a faint white star and white socks on his hind feet bred in Japan by Northern Farm.
+Potager is a dark bay horse with a faint white star and white pasterns on his hind feet bred in Japan by Northern Farm.
 In July 2018 he was entered in the JRA Sale of Yearlings and was bought for ¥205,200,000 by Makoto Kaneko.
 He was sent into training with Yasuo Tomomichi.

 He was from the tenth crop of foals sired by Deep Impact, who was the Japanese Horse of the Year in 2005 and 2006, winning races including the Tokyo Yushun, Tenno Sho, Arima Kinen and Japan Cup.
 Deep Impact's other progeny include Gentildonna, Harp Star, Kizuna, A Shin Hikari, Snowfall and Saxon Warrior.
 Potager's dam Ginger Punch was a Florida-bred mare who was an outstanding performer in North America, winning 12 races including the Breeders' Cup Distaff and being voted American Champion Older Female Horse in 2007.
 As a female-line descendant of the British broodmare Dulcimer she was distantly related to Honeylight, Crepello, Twilight Alley and Attica Meli.
 She was exported to Japan at the end of her racing career where she also produced the Mainichi Okan winner Rouge Buck.